 This policy and procedure relates to student allegations against other students.
 If a student believes they are being bullied by a member of staff they should follow the formal complaints procedure.
-If a member of staff believes they are being bullied by a student they should follow the student disciplinary procedure.
+If a member of staff believes they are being bullied by a student they should follow the Student Behaviour Policy.